f3-factory/F3com-data/framework-variables/main.md

 mix="this",123.45,FALSE
 ```

 Instead of lengthy `$f3->set()` statements in your code, you can instruct the framework to load a configuration file as code substitute.
 Let's save the above text as setup.cfg.
-We can then call it with a simple:-
+We can then call it with a simple:

 ``` php
 $f3->config('setup.cfg');
 ```

 String values need not be quoted, unless you want leading or trailing spaces included.
 If a comma should be treated as part of a string, enclose the string using double-quotes - otherwise, the value will be treated as an array (the comma is used as an array element separator).
-Strings can span multiple lines:-
+Strings can span multiple lines:

 ``` ini
 [globals]